mudflapapp/synctera/docs/DocumentsApi.md

 end

 api_instance = Synctera::DocumentsApi.new
-file = File.new('/path/to/some/file') # File | The file contents
+file = File.new('/path/to/some/file') # File | The file contents.
+The maximum file size is 32 MB.
 opts = {
   description: 'description_example', # String | A description of the attached document
-  encryption: Synctera::Encryption::NOT_REQUIRED, # Encryption |
+  encryption: Synctera::DocumentEncryption::NOT_REQUIRED, # DocumentEncryption |
-  metadata: { ... }, # Object | Optional field to store additional information about the resource.
+  metadata: 'metadata_example', # String | Optional field to store additional information about the resource.
 Intended to be used by the integrator to store non-sensitive data.
+Since some API clients have trouble formatting multipart/form-data properties that are objects, this property is defined as a string formatted to contain the marshalled JSON object.
   name: 'name_example', # String | A user-friendly name for the document
   related_resource_id: '38400000-8cf0-11bd-b23e-10b96e4ef00d', # String | The ID of the resource related to the document
   related_resource_type: Synctera::RelatedResourceType::ACCOUNT, # RelatedResourceType |
-  type: Synctera::DocumentType::APPLICATION_DOCUMENTATION # DocumentType |
+  type: Synctera::DocumentType::ADDRESS_VERIFICATION # DocumentType |
 }

 begin